November 22, 2024

 Whenever new technologies emerge, grappling with the ethics of those technologies is essential.
 That means taking a futurist look at the ramifications of emerging technologies, including unintended consequences.

-It’s easy to do in retrospect, but we should have taken a look at the possible ramifications of the social media algorithm, which has contributed to isolationism, political polarization and mental health issues.
+It’s easy to do in retrospect, but we should have taken a look at the possible ramifications of the algorithm, which has contributed to isolationism, political polarization and mental health issues.
 If we had done so, I hope we would have come up with a different model for social media monetization.

 It’s our ethical responsibility as innovators to think deeply about the implications of technologies and build consumer safeguards along with new infrastructures.
 That is, just because we have the data to understand how to addict people to our content doesn’t mean that’s the right path for society or even our bottom lines.